Music Production, Label & Diversity

 Born in 1949 in Frankfurt am Main, works with stars and starlets from music and all kinds of art & lifestyles – a bridge between art, culture, politics, social engagement, cross-border issues with a pleasant balance between audience and stage.

-Rainer Scheerer is investigating the evolution of artistic expression in music, along the lines of storytelling, identity and technology.
-He works as an artist manager and founded the music company SPRINGSTOFF.
+Rainer Scheerer is in search of the development of an artistic expression through music, along the parameters of narration, identification and technology.
+He works as an artist manager and is the owner and founder of the music label & publishing house SPRINGSTOFF.

 Sustainability, Political Communication & Mentoring

-Nicole is a project manager for major events and conferences and in charge of the departments conception and sustainable event management at mediapool.
-As a graduate engineer and master graduate, she worked for the Melbourne Fashion Week in event conception until 2008.
-Since then she has been working in different projects in the music, politics and media business.
+Nicole is a project manager for major events and conferences and heads the Conceptual Design and Sustainable Event Management departments at mediapool.
+As an engineering graduate and master’s degree holder, she worked for Melbourne Fashion Week in event conception until 2008.
+Since then she has been involved in various projects in the fields of music, politics and media.

-As a mentor Nicole helps students to enter the professional world, is a founding member of the Berlin Music Commission with mediapool and supports the campaign “Plus1” – Refugees Welcome.
-In addition, Nicole implements the topic of accessibility in the planning of events as an inclusion representative.
+As a mentor, Nicole helps students enter the professional world, is a founding member of the Berlin Music Commission with mediapool and supports the campaign “Plus1” – Refugees Welcome.
+In addition, Nicole implements the topic of accessibility in the planning of major events as an inclusion officer.